Included as a fundamental right in the U.S. Constitution, firearms have played a pivotal but controversial role in America’s history and culture.

-Case in point: on June 12, a lone gunman, wielding a a semi-automatic rifle and handgun, killed 49 people and wounded scores of others at a gay night club in Orlando.
-It stands as the deadliest mass shooting in U.S. history (committed by a single person).
-Eight days later, Senate Democrats tried to push through a set of legislation to expand background checks to gun shows and Internet sales, and prevent anyone on the U.S. terror watch list from purchasing guns.
-The measures were quickly killed by the Republican-controlled Senate, suffering a similar fate as 2013 legislation that had been proposed in the months after a gunman killed 26 people, including 20 young children, at Sandy Hook Elementary School in Newtown, Conn.
+Eight days later, Senate Democrats tried to push through a set of legislation to expand background checks to gun shows and Internet sales, and to prevent anyone on the U.S. terror watch list from purchasing guns.
+The relatively modest measures were quickly scrapped by the Republican-controlled Senate.
+2013 legislation proposed in the months after a gunman killed 20 young children and six adults at Sandy Hook Elementary School in Newtown, Conn. suffered a similar fate.

 (Click here for full-screen mode)